Last Updated on April 27, 2023

 Whether or not your dog’s coat will fade depends on your particular dog’s DNA, as well as the color of its fur, with the darker colors, like black and blue, more susceptible to fading.

-The most common colors for a Parti Poodle is brown and white or black & white, with red & white and blue & white being the rarest.
+The most common colors for a Parti Poodle are brown and white or black & white, with red & white and blue & white being the rarest.
 Other color variations include silver & white and apricot & white.

 No matter the color, the coat of the Poodle is one of the reasons why this breed is so popular.
 These dogs are known for their curly coat that forms a water-resistant barrier to protect the dog and doesn’t shed.